JiayiJi/Jiayi/content/home/about.md

 # About me

 I am a second-year biostatistics master student at [Columbia University Mailman School of Public Health](https://www.mailman.columbia.edu/).
-Prior to switching careers into statistics, I earned my M.D in preventive medicine from [Fudan University](http://www.fudan.edu.cn/en/).
+Prior to switching careers into statistics, I earned my M.D in preventive medicine at [Fudan University](http://www.fudan.edu.cn/en/).
 I am passionate about analyzing data in public health/hospital setting.
 Recently I am getting more interested in data science and machine learning.
 My goal is to become an outstanding data analyst.

 In my spare time, I like watching movies and sports games, listening musics, reading books, hiking, etc.